Al2Me6/JGoL/readme.md

             call board.clear()

-        constructor with no argument and no return create a JButton called nextGenBtn
+        constructor with no argument and no return create 2 JButtons: nextGen and clear
-            create a JButton called clearBtn
             set nextGenBtn's listener to NextGenBtnListener
             set clearBtn's listener to ClearBtnListener
             add nextGenBtn and clearBtn to UI

     constructor with no argument
-        call JFrame superclass constructor with argument "JGoL" ask user for the width and height via a JOptionPane prompt set board as a new Board(width, height)
+        create a new JFrame with title "JGoL" prompt user for the width and height with JOptionPane create a new Board named board with width and height as inputted by the user
         // creating the grid
-        create a ScrollGridPanel of (width, height) named scrollGridPanel for x = 0 to board.getHeight() - 1
+        create a ScrollableButtonGrid of (width, height) named scrollableButtonGrid for each cell x, y in board add the cell's button to the corresponding coordinate on scrollableButtonGrid add scrollableButtonGrid to UI
-            for y = 0 to board.getWidth() - 1
-                call scrollGridPanel.addToGrid() with argument board.getButton(x, y)
-        add ScrollGridPanel to UI
         // creating the button control panel
-        create a ControlPanel named controlPanel
+        create a Controls named controls
-        add controlPanel to UI
+        add controls to UI

 // abstracts grids of cells
 class Board